-The rebate is automatic and appears on bills as a separate line item.
+The rebate is automatic for most customers and appears on bills as a separate line item.

-Effective November 1, 2021, the OER is providing eligible consumers with a 17% rebate from the province on the subtotal of their electricity bill.
+Effective November 1, 2022, the OER is providing eligible consumers with an 11.7% rebate from the province on the subtotal of their electricity bill.

 For questions about eligibility, please contact your electricity distribution company or the Ontario Energy Board.